 Armed with master’s degrees in global business, international relations, and literature from Georgetown University, Oxford University, and Cambridge University, respectively, Quintin worked on policy and structural reform in the Senate, House of Representatives, and the National Security Council before moving into the private sector, working on development and sustainability for companies in the energy and minerals sector.

-The first Filipino to graduate from Stanford Law School (he took his master of law with a specialization in energy, environment, and policy and finished with honors to boot), Paolo is a seasoned litigator and start-up consultant who counsels entrepreneurs and fund managers on corporate affairs.
+The first Filipino to graduate from Stanford Law School (he took his master of law with a specialization in energy, environment, and policy and finished with

 THE YOUNG GUNS